Chang Po-ling: Biography

 Chang Po-ling was born in Tianjin in 1876 during the last years of the Qing Dynasty.
 His younger brother was P.C.
 Chang, a philosopher and diplomat.
 He graduated from the Beiyang Naval Academy in 1894.
 He was a cadet officer in the Beiyang Fleet, but he abandoned his training after the fleet was destroyed during the First Sino-Japanese War.
 He attended and graduated from Saint John's University in Shanghai.

 After several years of teaching, Chang Po-ling organized funding for a private college preparatory school, Nankai High School, in Tianjin in 1904.
 In 1917 he briefly studied at Teachers College, Columbia University in the United States, where he was influenced by the American educator and reformer John Dewey.
 Afterwards, he expanded his school into a full university, Nankai University, in 1919.
 Under Chang's leadership, Nankai continued to expand for the next few years and became one of the most prestigious universities in China.

-In 1935, during an opening ceremony in Nankai University, Chang famously posed 3 questions which would later be known as the "Three Patriotic Questions 爱国三问", the reciting of which remains a university tradition during ceremonies.
+In 1935, during an opening ceremony at Nankai University, Chang famously posed three questions that would later be known as the "Three Patriotic Questions" (爱国三问), which are still recited as a university tradition during ceremonies.

-He was noted for his emphasis on athletics, which he believed would rid China of its image as the 'Sick man of Asia' in the early 1900s, quoting that 'only a good sportsman can be a good teacher'.
+He was noted for his emphasis on athletics, which he believed would rid China of its image as the 'Sick Man of Asia' in the early 1900s, stating that 'only a good sportsman can be a good teacher'.
 He established a number of annual national athletic meets and the forerunner to the modern Chinese Olympic Committee.
-He established several smaller institutions, including a girls middle school (1923), experimental primary school (1928), institute of economics (1927), and of chemistry (1932).
+He established several smaller institutions, including a girls' middle school (1923), an experimental primary school (1928), an institute of economics (1927), and an institute of chemistry (1932).

 During the 1930s, Chang Po-ling anticipated the possibility of war with Japan and made preparations to evacuate Nankai University and Nankai High School from Tianjin to the Chinese interior.
 As part of these preparations, he founded the Chongqing Nankai Middle School in 1936.
 When the Second Sino-Japanese War began on July 7, 1937, Chang Po-ling evacuated the entire Nankai system of schools to Changsha, Hunan.